Music Sergey Nikitin, "Ya Sprosil U Yasenya" (Никитин Сергей «Я спросил у ясеня»). Colorization by Steve Halliday.

 A week before she went on her last trip, the Dubinin family moved to a new, two-bedroom apartment.
 Before that they lived in a communal house on 120 Mamina-Siberyaka St. Lyuda's friends didn't visit in the old housing, and there was no time to settle in the new one.

 She was 20 years old when she died.
-She was buried on her 21st birthday.
-Funerals May 12, 1959 →
+She was laid to rest on may 11, 1959, one day shy of her 21st birthday.
+Funerals May 1959 →

 Conversation between "Center of civil investigation of the tragedy of Dyatlov group" and Igor Alexandrovich Dubinin regarding Dyatlov case 07 Aug 2008, Berezovskiy, Sverdlovsk region